alexsmarra/spaceCream/README.md

-### Space Cream website layout, a challenge from Rocketseat Explorer course
+### Space Cream website layout, a challenge from Rocketseat Explorer course.